txk8/txk8.github.io/content/_index.md

   </a>
 </div>

-My name is Kate Fowler and I'm an Azure Cloud Engineer with a background in Cyber Security.
-Click About to find out more, or take a look at my blog!
+I'm an Azure Cloud Engineer ☁️ with a background in Cyber Security.
+Click <strong>About</strong> to learn more about me, or explore my <strong>blog</strong> to see what I'm working on and learning lately.

 ![Terminal.css Preview](/img/kate-flower2.png)